dentarg/auth0-blog/_posts/2016-10-27-angular-2-testing-in-depth-services.markdown

 Creating services directly can be good if the subject under test has no or few, dependencies.
 But if it has multiple dependencies, or a deeper dependency tree, setting up all the classes becomes tedious.
-For these situations, we can use Angular 2's dependency injection management.
+For these situations, we can use Angular's dependency injection management.

 The ```Car``` class uses the ```Engine``` class in the constructor and its instance in the ```getName``` method.